Patrick Mahomes II Player Prop Bets for NFL Week 7 | Kansas City vs. Tennessee 10/24/2021

 Season Stats

-- He has tacked on 184 rushing yards on 26 carries with one touchdown, averaging 30.7 yards per game.
+- He also has 184 rushing yards on 26 carries (with one touchdown), averaging 30.7 yards per game.

-- The Chiefs, who rank fifth in the NFL in points scored, have attempted a pass 61.1% of the time while running the ball 38.9% of the time.
+- The Chiefs have run 61.1% passing plays and 38.9% rushing plays this season.
+They rank fifth in the NFL in scoring.

-- Mahomes has thrown 34 passes in the red zone this season, 64.2% of his team's red zone plays.
+- Mahomes has attempted 34 of his 242 passes in the red zone, accounting for 64.2% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Mahomes' matchup with the Titans.